-The general pattern for perch seems to be that as population density decreases (as due to a weak year class) competition for food is reduced, individual growth increases, maturity is advanced, and the number of eggs produced per female increases; but survival of yearling and older perch decreases or remains constant (Buck and Thoits 1970; Forney 1971; Schneider 1971, 1972, 1973; Craig and Kipling 1983).
+The general pattern for perch seems to be that population density decreases (as due to a weak year class) competition for food reduced, is individual increases, maturity is advanced, and the number of eggs produced per female increases; but survival of yearling older perch decreases or remains constant (Buck and Thoits 1970; Forney 1971; Schneider 1971, 1972, 1973; Craiq Kipling 1983).
 Opposite trends occur when population density increases.
 Thus growth, maturity, and fecundity are fairly sensitive to density and respond in a compensatory manner, directing the population back towards a normal, equilibrium, level.
-On the other hand, mortality of fingerling and adult perch tends to be either insensitive to density or depensatory.
-The net result is that egg production is often higher for large, slow-growing year classes than for small, fast-growing ones.
+On the other hand, mortality fingerling and adult perch tends to be either insensitive to The net result density or depensatory. is that production is often higher for large, slow-growing year classes than for small, fast-growing ones.